HOW DOES LASER VISION CORRECTION WORK?

-LASEK is used on patients who have:
+LASER VISION CORRECTION is for patients who have:

 - Astigmatism: An oval-shaped cornea, rather than round, so images are scattered on the cornea, making it difficult to focus clearly at any distance.
 This condition can also be present with nearsightedness and farsightedness.

 - Nearsightedness: The eye is long so images are focused in front of the retina making distant objects appear blurry.

 - Farsightedness: The eye is short so images are focused behind the retina making distant and close-up objects appear blurry.